MenokoOG/MenokoOG/README.md

 <a href="https://github.com/MenokoOG/mern_stack_help_2" target="_blank">MERN Stack Helper App: Level 6 Full Stack Project </a>

-<h4>Fun lesson on very basic JavaScript fundamentals using the Halo universe.  <a href="https://github.com/MenokoOG/halo_javascript_lessons" target="_blank">JavScript Lessons in Halo </a>Feel free to clone for your own use. </h4>
+<h4>Fun lesson on very basic JavaScript fundamentals I put together using the Halo universe set the tone.  <a href="https://github.com/MenokoOG/halo_javascript_lessons" target="_blank">JavScript Lessons in Halo </a>Feel free to clone for your own use. </h4>